Embodied-R1: Reinforced Embodied Reasoning for General Robotic Manipulation: Automatic Data Generation Pipeline

 In this section, we provide additional explanations regarding the generation of certain datasets.
 The generation processes of both the RRG and VTG datasets are improved based on \cite{yuan2025seeingdoingbridgingreasoning}.

-\textbf{3D RRG Data Generation using Isaac Gym Simulation} The dataset comprises 10,028 tasks, each situated in a tabletop scene containing multiple objects.
+\textbf{3D RRG Data Generation using Isaac Gym Simulation} Furthermore, we leveraged the Isaac Gym simulation engine to generate a synthetic dataset of 3D object rearrangements, equipping the model with 3D spatial awareness.
+In this task, which takes RGB-D images as input, the model is required to place objects in the correct relative positions according to instructions.
+Task success is automatically determined and fed back by the simulation based on the true physical state.
+The dataset comprises 10,028 tasks, each situated in a tabletop scene containing multiple objects.
 The input for each task consists of processed RGB and depth images, accompanied by a language instruction describing the desired target position of an object within the scene (e.g., "place the cup between the book and the spoon").
 Based on these instructions, the model is required to output the 3D position of the target object in the camera coordinate system, specified by its pixel coordinates ($X, Y$) and a depth value $D$ in millimeters.
 The $D$ value is obtained either through monocular depth estimation or by reasoning from the scene geometry.
 The generation process of our dataset is informed by the methodology of Open6Dor~\cite{qi2025sofar}.
 The object set utilized contains over 200 items spanning more than 70 distinct categories, originally sourced from the YCB~\cite{xiang2017posecnn} and Objaverse-XL~\cite{deitke2023objaverse} datasets.
 These objects underwent a rigorous selection process to ensure their physical integrity and semantic suitability for tabletop arrangements.
 All selected objects were subsequently scale-normalized and uniformly represented using a consistent mesh format.